microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_ha/_index.md

     ![Secondary endpoint connected](./14.png)

-- On both endpoints, expend the "Databases" and the "Always On High Availability" sections and see how the _AdventureWorks2019_ database is already automatically replicated and is part of the availability group.
+- On both endpoints, expand the "Databases" and the "Always On High Availability" sections and see how the _AdventureWorks2019_ database is already automatically replicated and is part of the availability group.

     ![Databases replication](./15.png)

 - To test that the DB replication is working, a simple table modification is needed.
-For this example, on the primary replica, expend the "Tables" section for the database, select the _"HumanResources.Employee"_ table, click on "Edit Top 200 Rows", modify one or more records and commit the changes by saving (_`Ctrl+S`_).
+For this example, on the primary replica, expand the "Tables" section for the database, select the _"HumanResources.Employee"_ table, click on "Edit Top 200 Rows", modify one or more records and commit the changes by saving (_`Ctrl+S`_).
 As you can see, in this example a change was made to _"ken0"_ title and the number of vacation hours for _"rob0"_.

     ![Expending database for primary](./16.png)